docker/docs/ee/ucp/admin/configure/join-nodes/join-linux-nodes-to-cluster.md

 Docker Engine - Enterprise is designed for scaling horizontally as your applications grow in size and usage.
 You can add or remove nodes from the cluster to scale it to your needs.
-You can join Windows Server 2016, IBM z System, and Linux nodes to the cluster.
+You can join Windows Server and Linux nodes to the cluster.

 Because Docker Engine - Enterprise leverages the clustering functionality provided by Docker